zhihou7/HOI-CL/README.md

+### Compositional Learning for Human-Object Interaction Detection

-### Detecting Human-Object Interaction via Fabricated Compositional Learning (CVPR2021)
+This repository includes the code of Visual Compositional Learning for Human-Object Interaction Detection (ECCV2020), Detecting Human-Object Interaction via Fabricated Compositional Learning (CVPR2021)

 This repository is built from the code of previous approaches.
 Thanks for their excellent work.

-In this repository, we have removed massive comments.
-Current code only contains zero-shot HOI detection.
-Full code is being constructed.
+Code is being constructed.

-Here ([FCL_VCOCO](https://github.com/zhihou7/FCL_VCOCO)) is the Code for V-COCO
+Here ([FCL_VCOCO](https://github.com/zhihou7/FCL_VCOCO)) is the Code of FCL on V-COCO

 Thanks for all reviewer's comments.
 Our new work, an extension of VCL, will be coming soon.